 Tip #7: Find Community

-The Accelerated Learners forum will connect you with other parents who can offer encouraging words, listening ears and timely advice.
-You'll find help for academics as well as other aspects of parenting a gifted child, including self image, sibling rivalry, burnout, and more.
+To connect with other homeschool parents, join the Sonlight Connections Facebook group here.
+You'll find a community where you can discuss academics as well as other aspects of parenting a gifted child, including self image, sibling rivalry, burnout, and more.